esl/MongooseIM/doc/modules/mod_jingle_sip.md

 The source code is embedded in the markdown file below every diagram inside a comment `<!--- --->`

-#### 1. Establishing a session with other XMPP user
+#### 1. Establishing a session with another XMPP user

 With the mod_jingle_sip enabled, all Jingle IQ set stanzas listed above are intercepted, translated to SIP packets and sent to a SIP Proxy.
-This means that current implementation will also translate stanzas addressed to a user in the same domain.
+This means that the current implementation will also translate stanzas addressed to a user in the same domain.
 This allows the SIP entity to control how the call between XMPP users is established.
 Below there are sequence diagrams showing the communication between XMPP users, MongooseIM and SIP Proxy as in our tests.
 It's possible that the SIP Proxy or other SIP entity decides that the call needs to be forked